Frederick C. Robie HousePrint

 5757 S. Woodlawn Ave. | Neighborhood: Hyde Park

-A masterpiece of the Prairie style and a precursor of modernist architecture, the American Institute of Architects designated the Frederick C. Robie House as one of the 10 most significant structures of the twentieth century.
-Designed by Frank Lloyd Wright, it was one of the last buildings to be designed in his Oak Park Studio.
-Wright used all the technological advancements of the time for his client Frederick Robie, a businessman.
-With its bold horizontal lines, daring cantilevers, stretches of art-glass windows and open floor plan, the building’s influence on architectural modernism is undisputed.
+This Frank Lloyd Wright residence is a masterpiece of the Prairie style and a precursor of modernist architecture.
+The American Institute of Architects designated the Frederick C. Robie House as one of the 10 most significant structures of the 20th century.
+It was one of the last buildings to be designed in Wright's Oak Park Studio.
+Wright used all the technological advancements of the time for his client Frederick C. Robie, a businessman.
+With its bold horizontal lines, daring cantilevers, stretches of art-glass windows and open floor plan, the home’s influence on architectural modernism is undisputed.

-Behind the Scenes Access: Tour the interior of this world famous home and learn details of its history from expert docents of the Frank Lloyd Wright Preservation Trust.
+Behind the Scenes Access: Tour the interior of this world-famous Prairie-Style home and learn details of its history from expert docents of the Frank Lloyd Wright Trust.

 Saturday: Closed to OHC (Robie House will be open for regularly scheduled paid tours)